-- Structure and staff the Office of Human Resources to provide the professional expertise required to ensure integrated and proactive human resource services and support for the District and its external customers. - Improve processes and procedures with the goal of making human resource operations transparent, user-friendly, effective, and efficient. - Provide timely, relevant, and reliable human resource information and ensure that this information is easily and widely accessible.
-Solicit and utilize information from internal and external customers to help improve the human resource unit, guide future actions, and address current issues. - Facilitate the development of organizational capacity.
-Establish professional development, leadership, and skills training programs. - Foster the development of trained and competent human resources staff that is committed to high-quality and effective customer service.
+- Structure and staff the Office of Human Resources to provide the professional expertise required to ensure integrated and proactive human resource services and support for the District and its external customers - Continued work to enhance equity, diversity, and inclusion throughout HR's work - Improve processes and procedures with the goal of making human resource operations transparent, user-friendly, effective, and efficient - Provide timely, relevant, and reliable human resource information and ensure this information is easily and widely accessible.
+Solicit and utilize information from internal and external customers to help improve the human resource unit, guide future actions, and address current issues - Facilitate the development of organizational capacity.
+Establish professional development, leadership, and skills training programs - Foster the development of trained and competent HR staff that is committed to high-quality and effective customer service

-INFORMATION TECHNOLOGY SERVICES (ITS)
+Information Technology Services (ITS)